Home Blog The Ultimate Guide to Keeping a Capybara as a Pet

 Feeding and Nutrition

 Proper nutrition is vital to keep your capybara healthy and thriving.
 Their diet should consist of a variety of fresh vegetables, fruits, grasses, and high-quality commercial capybara pellets.
 Ensure that the food provided is free from toxic plants and pesticides.
 Capybaras also require a constant supply of fresh water for drinking and swimming.
-Consult a veterinarian or capybara care guide for specific dietary recommendations based on the age and health of your pet.
+Consult a veterinarian or guide for specific dietary recommendations based on the age and health of your pet.

 Socialization and Bonding